Accenture/reactive-interaction-gateway/docs/api-gateway.md

 Important blocks are `auth_type` and `auth`. `auth_type` sets which auth mechanism to use -- currently `jwt` or `none`. `auth` sets where to find token that should be used.
 It's possible to send token in 2 places -- HTTP headers (`use_header`) and as URL query parameter (`use_query`). `header_name` and `query_name` define lookup key in headers/query.
 You can use headers and query at the same time.

 Once you set how to use auth, you can simply define which API endpoint should be secured via `secured` property.
 Auth check is by default disabled and `secured` field set to `false`.

+> Make sure to use `Bearer ...` form as a value for auth header.

 ## Headers transformations